PDXIII/Glyphs-Scripts/README.md

 ##ExportHkxpMetric.py

-This script exports the real extremes of the font which are the highest points of H, k and x and the lowest point of p.
+This script exports the real extremes of all open fonts which are the highest points of H, k and x and the lowest point of p.
 It creates a new nicely formated JSON file under `~/Desktop/Metrics.json`

 ##Sketch.py